 A burn injury is for life.
 The scars are physical as well as psychological and can present life long challenges.
 The Children’s Burn Trust is a charity that aims to make those challenges easier to bear, and to help children and young people to grow up and lead as happy and healthy a life as possible.

 The NHS provides good emergency care for burn and scald accidents, but the post trauma or follow up care is significantly under funded.
 The Children’s Burn Trust is dedicated to helping NHS staff to restore the individual to their pre-injury condition and potential in terms of aesthetic, function and intellect.

 They are able to provide help with rehabilitation, finances, treatment and emotional support.

+Family Fund provides grants and services to low income families raising disabled or seriously ill children.
 Grants are available for a wide range of items, such as washing machines, sensory toys, family breaks, bedding, tablets, furniture, outdoor play equipment, clothing and computers.